Sources: Public Opinion of Forestry

 Further information on the methodologies used for each survey are provided in the individual survey reports, available at http://www.forestry.gov.uk/forestry/infd-5zyl9w

 All results are subject to the effects of chance in sampling, so a range of uncertainty (confidence interval) is associated with results from the surveys.
 The confidence intervals take into account the effect of clustering, weighting and stratification in the survey designs.
 For questions asked to the whole UK sample of 2,000, the range of uncertainty around any result should be no more than ±3.2%, while for questions asked to 1,000 respondents, the corresponding range of uncertainty should be no more than ± 4.6%.

-Results from the Public Opinion of Forestry Surveys are not normally revised.
+Results from the Public Opinion of Forestry (POF) Surveys were previously released in the separate POF reports for each country.
+The statistics are not normally revised.

-Reports for UK and England (using a subset of the UK data set), for Scotland and for Wales were published in July 2011, along with the full sets of data tables.
+Reports for UK and England (using a subset of the UK data set), for Scotland and for Wales were published on 28 July 2011, along with the full sets of data tables.

-A summary report for Northern Ireland was published in March 2010, along with the full set of data tables.
+A summary report for Northern Ireland was published on 17 March 2010, along with the full set of data tables.

-Reports and data tables are available on the Forestry Commission website.
+Reports and data tables (including results for previous surveys) are available at www.forestry.gov.uk/forestry/infd-5zyl9w